rgbguy/rgbguy.github.io/index.md

 ---

-## Fiverr
+## Fiverr [Aug 2018 - Nov 2018]

 ### Unreal Engine Game Programmer

-- Projects include a multiplayer RTS game, a VR game, Turn-based game, Architectural Visualisations. ***[Project Reel](https://www.youtube.com/watch?v=m4S0-PM7DcQ)***
+- Projects include a VR game, a platformer and Architectural Visualizations. ***[Project Reel](https://www.youtube.com/watch?v=m4S0-PM7DcQ)***
-- Gained level 1 seller title by completing 25+ orders in a period of 4 months.
+- Gained Level 1 seller title by maintaining consistent 5 star ratings on 23 consecutive game development orders in a time span of 3 months.
-- Consistent 5-star ratings on all orders.
-Repeat orders by multiple clients.
+- Responsibilities: getting client requirements, providing cost projections and timelines, creating game design documents, collaborating with art team on asset requirements.
+- Worked on ***core gameplay features, AI, UI, and Animation Programming***.
 - [Profile link](https://www.fiverr.com/sagarkalbande)

+---

+## VizExperts [May 2017 - Aug 2018]

+- Used the client-server API of Unreal Engine to build ***Multiplayer*** gameplay features for the proprietary collaborative ***VR*** framework, Georbis Play.
+- Handled the complete ***Animation Programming*** pipeline for Snow and Avalanche simulator, a product build upon Georbis Play.
+- Integrated ***full body tracking***, with HTC Vive for the framework.
+- Collaborated with technical art and 3d modelling team to fix framerate issues, and to build and integrate optimized assets for the game.

 ---